HElping create happy, healthy Colorado Families

 Courtney Kahl, BS, MSW

-I have dedicated my career to serving the community, to the best of my ability, by completing my bachelor’s degree in the Science of Psychology and my master’s degree in Social Work.
-I’ve worked in the mental health field since 2011, in El Paso County.
+“I have dedicated my career to serving the community, to the best of my ability.
 I specialize in working with clients with Anxiety, ADHD, Trauma, Truancy, Delinquency, and OCD.
 I also work with whole families.
-I use an Eclectic approach (I do not use just one approach.)
-I use Polyvagal Theory exercises to assist clients with safety and connection.
+I use an Eclectic approach – I use Polyvagal Theory exercises to assist clients with safety and connection.
 This approach also incorporates self-help exercises for Anxiety, Depression, Trauma, and Autism.
 I do mindfulness, guided imagery, and meditative practices to assist clients with their well-being and over all mental health.
-I enjoy using an experiential technique by doing activities that promote positive experiences that clients can use in their daily lives.
+I enjoy using an experiential technique by doing activities that promote positive experiences that clients can use in their daily lives.”

-Aakanksha Punj, LPCC
+Aakanksha Punj, LPC

 Janet Starr, MSW